-Dr. Huang has served as a teaching assistant at the Walnut Hill Summer Music Festival held by the Chinese Performing Arts Foundation since 2006.
-She has also had the privilege to work as James Buswell's teaching assistant at NEC, where she worked with undergraduate violinists.
+Dr. Huang has served as a teaching assistant at the Walnut Hill Summer Music Festival, held by the Chinese Performing Arts Foundation, since 2006.
+She has also had the privilege of working as James Buswell's teaching assistant at NEC, where she worked with undergraduate violinists.
 Wishing to share her immense depth of scholarly knowledge, she also worked as a teaching assistant in both the music history and music theory departments at NEC.

 Teaching Philosophy